joaquinrovira/upv-oos-reservations/README.md

 | `UPV_ACTIVITY_CODE` | Internal activity code (see section below for more info)                                                     |
 | `CUSTOM_CRON`       | Allows the user to define a custom [cron trigger](https://github.com/reugn/go-quartz#cron-expression-format) |

-Besides the environment variables, you will have to tell the program when you would like your reservations.
+Besides environment variables, you will have to tell the program when you would like your reservations.
 The agent will read (and watch for changes of) a file named `config.json`.
-The file `config.example.json` contains an example of the required content:
+The file [`config.example.json`](./config.example.json) contains an example of the required content:

 ```json
 {